kaiservonarctic/Small-Business/EDITING-GUIDE.md

-# How to Update Your Website
+# How to Update This Website

 This guide explains how to make two kinds of changes to the Federal Small Business Contracting Guide website: